Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Bridge Structure

-The bridge Vahrendorfer Stadtweg crosses the A7 German federal highway southwest of Hamburg.
-The north view of the bridge is shown in Figure 1.
+The bridge is currently in operation, therefore, following consultation with the infrastructure operator, no information regarding the exact name and location of the bridge may be disclosed.
+The north view of the bridge is shown in Figure~\ref{fig:North_view} (left).
 It is a prestressed concrete bridge built with an open frame design and a box girder cross-section, constructed in 1972.
-The bridge has a total length of 50~m and a width of 10~m.
-It accommodates a single lane for agricultural traffic and a pedestrian walkway.
-The bridge was initially designed for a traffic load corresponding to Bridge Class~30 as per the German standard DIN~1072 \citep{DIN_1072}, with a permissible axle load of 10~tons.
+The bridge has a total length of 50~m and a width of 10~m, accommodating a single lane for agricultural traffic and a pedestrian walkway.
+The bridge was initially designed for a traffic load corresponding to Bridge Class~30 according to the German standard DIN~1072 \citep{DIN_1072}, with a permissible axle load of 10~tons.
 Due to its location and usage, the bridge is expected to experience limited exposure to de-icing salts, which would lead to chloride-induced corrosion and freeze-thaw damage.
 For this reason, no further investigations or sensors for corrosion measurements were included in the monitoring system.
-Additionally, carbonation of the concrete may also affect its durability over time.

 The longitudinal structure comprises an open frame with cantilever arms on both sides and an arch system.
 The cross-section features a single-cell box girder with a maximum height of 2.8~m, tapering in an arch-like manner to 1.1~m at midspan.
 The box girder is accessible via two entry openings.
 Internal prestressing is installed in both longitudinal and transverse directions and grouted with mortar.
 Portland cement was predominantly used as a binder for the concrete.